PillowMetal/Todo/README.md

 # Todo
-Sample .NET Core 3 API to manage a list of to do items.
+Sample .NET 5 Web API to manage a list of to do items.

 This implementation satisfies all REST constraints as well as Richardson Maturity Model level 3, and provides examples of OPTIONS, HEAD, GET, POST, PUT, PATCH, and DELETE.
 All wirite methods also support "upserting".